Gharib24/glinet/beryl/README.md

 These two script modifications were based on release 3.203.

 ## Overview
 `mt1300_led` - Script that controls the LED itself via `i2cset` commands.
+I've added a brightness section (and math) instead of leaving the hard coded 100% brightness.
 * Modify `brightness=10` to be a desired integer between 1-100.
 This uses quick maths to get a pretty close percentage of the total brightness.
 100% is insanely bright, and 5-10% is about ideal.

 `gl_mt1300_led_daemon` - Script that runs on an infinite while loop to set the LED based on current running state.
+I've two tests that check the current time (for LED off/Sleep) and if a VPN (OpenVPN/Wireguard) exists.
 * Modify the sleep section, in whole integer hours (based on UTC) for when you want the LEDs to flip off.
   * `if [ "$currenttime" -ge "12" ] && [ "$currenttime" -lt "22" ]`
 * Modify the VPN section to have a visual indicator when a tunnel exists.
 This is set to white breath.
 Other options for this are listed at the bottom of `mt1300_led`